jeremiecook/gridsome-remark-audio/README.md

 `audio: https://www.mytestaudiosource.com/test.mp3`
 ```

-Add the following in your `gatsby-config.js` (must be included under the `plugins` key on gatsby-transformer-remark)
+Add the following in your `gridsome-config.js` (must be included under the `plugins` key on gridsome-transformer-remark)
 ```javascript
 {
   resolve: `gatsby-transformer-remark`,